 - Contact your mentor if you are unable to attend scheduled meetings.
 Remember your mentor is volunteering their time

-- ECC will match according to the major preference that the mentor selected with the student’s engineering major
+- Matches will occur according to the major preference that the mentor selected with the student’s engineering major

-- Each pair will receive an email from the Engineering Career Center staff introducing the student and mentor
+- Each pair will receive an email from the program manager introducing the student and mentor

 - The student will be responsible for contacting their mentor within one week